micmejia/bible-dump/AMPC/Revelation/Rev 19.md

-Then I saw a single angel stationed in the sun's [^d]light, and with a mighty voice he shouted to all the birds that fly across the sky, Come, gather yourselves together for the great supper of God,
+Then I saw a single angel stationed in the sun's light, and with a mighty voice he shouted to all the birds that fly across the sky, Come, gather yourselves together for the great supper of God,